FFFF-0000h/J858/README.md

 Shortly after he (Jesus) said this, the Jews sought to stone him.

 Jesus claimed (claims, will claim) to be God.

+To the chief programmer and most wise one.
+I attempt to replace all texts with the word "Jesus" with "God".

+Tolle, Lege, Tolle, Lege.